Announcements More

 Sâmiha Ayverdi and What Reflects on Today Program

-Sâmiha Ayverdi and What Reflects on Today ProgramOn the occasion of International Women's Day, in cooperation with Üsküdar University Institute of Sufi Studies, Kerim Foundation and TURKKAD, on Sunday, March 10, 2024, between 10.00-15.00 hours, within the scope of the program "Sâmiha Ayverdi and What Reflects on Today", two panels and a concert by Istanbul Turkish Quarry Ömürlü Music Ensemble followed by Elif Ömürlü Uyar will be held.It will be held face-to-face and open to the public at Üsküdar University Nermin Tarhan Conference Hall.The program will also be broadcast on Üsküdar University television and youtube channel.Live broadcast link: https://tv.uskudar.edu.tr/canli-yayin Program Flow10.00-10.30 Opening SpeechesProf.
+Sâmiha Ayverdi and What Reflects on Today ProgramOn the occasion of International Women's Day, in cooperation with Üsküdar University Institute for Sufi Studies, Kerim Foundation and TURKKAD, on Sunday, March 10, 2024, between 10.00-15.00 hours, within the scope of the program "Sâmiha Ayverdi and What Reflects on Today", two panels and a concert by Istanbul Turkish Quarry Ömürlü Music Ensemble followed by Elif Ömürlü Uyar will be held.It will be held face-to-face and open to the public at Üsküdar University Nermin Tarhan Conference Hall.The program will also be broadcast on Üsküdar University television and youtube channel.Live broadcast link: https://tv.uskudar.edu.tr/canli-yayin Program Flow10.00-10.30 Opening SpeechesProf.
 Dr. Emine YeniterziU.U.
 Institute of Sufi Studies Head of the Department of Sufi Culture and LiteratureU.U.
 Institute of Sufi Studies Deputy DirectorEmine BağlıTÜRKKAD PresidentCemalnur SargutU.U.
 Advisor to the RectorFounder of Kerim FoundationSession 110.30-11.40 Session Chair: Prof. Dr. Lecturer.
 Prof. Dr. Cangüzel Güner ZülfikarDeputy Director and Faculty Member of the Institute of Sufi StudiesŞehvar Tükek Second Birth and Spiritual Resurrection in Sâmiha AyverdiDeniz Yağlı Sâmiha Ayverdi's Human and Satan Novel: The Role of Satan in Human EvolutionSerkan İçtem Sâmiha Ayverdi and Cemîl İnsan10 minutes question and answer20 minutes breakSession 212.00-13.10 Session Chair: Assoc.
 Prof. Dr. Zeyneb Çağlıyan İçenerIstanbul Commerce University Faculty of Humanities and Social SciencesFiliz Kavaklı Sâmiha Ayverdi's Creative FreedomElif Titrek The Principle of I'lâ-yı Kelimetullah: Remembering the Forgotten, Seeking the Lost10 minutes question and answer20 minutes breakConcertIstanbul Turkic Quarry Lifelong Music EnsembleZekâi Dede's Sûzidil Mevlevî ÂyîDirected by: Elif Ömürlü UyarResumesŞehvar Tükek, Second Birth and Spiritual Resurrection in Sâmiha AyverdiŞehvar Tükek graduated from Boğaziçi University, Department of English Language and Literature and completed her Master's program in Sufi Culture and Literature at Üsküdar University with her thesis titled "The Concept of Motherhood in Sufism: Letters to Sâmiha Ayverdi and Vehbi Güneri".
 She is currently a PhD student at Üsküdar University Institute of Sufi Studies, Department of Islamic Civilization, Thought, History and Literature. Şehvar Tükek is the Secretary General of Kerim Education, Culture and Health Foundation and is also a member of the Board of Directors of the Istanbul Branch of the Turkish Women's Cultural Association.Deniz Yağlı Sâmiha Ayverdi's Human and Satan Novel: The Role of Satan in Human EvolutionDeniz Yağlı, a graduate of Istanbul University Faculty of Communication, completed her master's degree at Üsküdar University Institute of Sufi Studies with her thesis titled "Human-Satan Relationship in Sâmiha Ayverdi's Human and Satan".
 She is a student in the Institute's PhD program in Islamic Civilization, Thought, History and Literature.Serkan İçtem, Sâmiha Ayverdi and Cemîl İnsanAfter graduating from Istanbul University Faculty of Law, Serkan İçtem started his career as a lawyer and completed his master's degree in law at New York University.
 In 2023, he graduated from Üsküdar University Institute of Sufi Studies with his thesis titled "The Concept of Cemâl in Sufi Thought and Sâmiha Ayverdi's Understanding of Cemâl".
 She continues her business life as a lawyer in the law firm she co-founded.Filiz Kavaklı, Sâmiha Ayverdi's Creative FreedomFiliz Kavaklı graduated from Gazi University, Department of Business Administration.
 She did her first master's degree in Italy on "Banking and Entrepreneurship in New European Countries".
 She is a manager in a private bank.
 She completed her master's thesis titled "The Concept of Human Freedom in Sâmiha Ayverdi's novel Human and Satan from a Sufi Perspective" at Üsküdar University Institute of Sufi Studies, and now she continues her studies as a doctoral student in the Islamic Civilization, Thought, History and Literature program at the Institute.Elif Trembling The Principle of I'lâ-yı kelimetullah: Remembering the Forgotten, Seeking the LostBorn in Bursa, Elif Titrek graduated from Uludağ University, Faculty of Arts and Sciences, Department of Biology.
 She completed her master's degree in the Department of Sufi Culture and Literature at Üsküdar University Institute of Sufi Studies with her thesis titled "The Concept of I'lâ-yı Kelimetullah in Sâmiha Ayverdi's Slavery to Efendiliğe".She is a doctoral student at Üsküdar University Institute of Sufi Studies, Islamic Civilization, Thought, History and Literature program.
 She works as an English teacher at a private school in Bursa.

 The Institute for Sufi Studies was established in July 2014 with the aim of creating a scientific environment where art is appreciated and the sense of beauty is hightened in order to serve humanity to reach peace and happiness, based on interdisciplinary studies in which the comprehensive and in-depth view of Sufism is used.
 As a specialized Institute in Sufism, the designed programs aim to raise individuals who place great effort to increase their knowledge about the science of Sufism, themselves, and the world at large.
 Individuals who internalize humanist and ethical values, appreciative of art, creative thinkers and studious researchers, understanding the value of time, and empathetic.
 According to Sufism, the purpose of science is not only to gain knowledge of these values, but also to put them to use for the happiness and progress of humanity.